BriGuy451/Markdown-Notes-Collection/infrastructure/containerization/docker.md

 ## Volumes and Persistent Data

+Stateful applications that persist data are becoming more and more important in the world of cloud-native and microservices applications.

+There are two main categories of data — persistent and non-persistent.
+Persistent is the data you need to keep.
+Things like; customer records, financial data, research results, audit logs, and even some types of application log data.
+Non-persistent is the data you don’t need to keep.

+To deal with non-persistent data, every Docker container gets its own non-persistent storage.
+This is automatically created for every container and is tightly coupled to the lifecycle of the container.
+As a result, deleting the container will delete the storage and any data on it.

+To deal with persistent data, a container needs to store it in a volume.
+Volumes are separate objects that have their lifecycles decoupled from containers.
+This means you can create and manage volumes independently, and they’re not tied to the lifecycle of any container.
+Net result, you can delete a container that’s using a volume, and the volume won’t be deleted.

+Containers are designed to be immutable.
+This is just a buzzword that means read-only — it’s a best practice not to change the configuration of a container after it’s deployed.
+If something breaks or you need to change something, you should create a new container with the fixes/updates and deploy it in place of the old container.
+You shouldn’t log into a running container and make configuration changes!

+Every Docker container is created by adding a thin read-write layer on top of the read-only image it’s based on.

+The writable container layer exists in the filesystem of the Docker host, and you’ll hear it called various names.
+These include local storage, ephemeral storage, and graphdriver storage.

+This thin writable layer is an integral part of a container and enables all read/write operations.
+If you, or an application, update files or add new files, they’ll be written to this layer.
+However, it’s tightly coupled to the container’s lifecycle — it gets created when the container is created and it gets deleted when the container is deleted.

+Volumes are the recommended way to persist data in containers.
+There are three major reasons for this:

+1. Volumes are independent objects that are not tied to the lifecycle of a container
+2. Volumes can be mapped to specialized external storage systems
+3. Volumes enable multiple containers on different Docker hosts to access and share the same data

+At a high-level, you create a volume, then you create a container and mount the volume into it.
+The volume is mounted into a directory in the container’s filesystem, and anything written to that directory is stored in the volume.
+If you delete the container, the volume and its data will still exist.

+Volumes are first-class citizens in Docker.
+Among other things, this means they are their own object in the API and have their own docker volume sub-command.

+By default, Docker creates new volumes with the built-in local driver.
+As the name suggests, volumes created with the local driver are only available to containers on the same node as the volume.
+You can use the -d flag to specify a different driver.
+Third-party volume drivers are available as plugins.
+These provide Docker with seamless access external storage systems such as cloud storage services and on-premises storage systems including SAN or NAS.

+All volumes created with the local driver get their own directory under /var/lib/docker/volumes on Linux, and C:\ProgramData\Docker\volumes on Windows.

+However, it’s also possible to deploy volumes via Dockerfiles using the VOLUME instruction.
+The format is VOLUME <container-mount-point>.
+Interestingly, you cannot specify a directory on the host when defining a volume in a Dockerfile.
+This is because host directories are different depending on what OS your Docker host is running – it could break your builds if you specified a directory on a Docker host that doesn’t exist.
+As a result, defining a volume in a Dockerfile requires you to specify host directories at deploy-time.

+Integrating external storage systems with Docker makes it possible to share volumes between cluster nodes.
+These external systems can be cloud storage services or enterprise storage systems in your on-premises data centers.
+As an example, a single storage LUN or NFS share can be presented to multiple Docker hosts, allowing it to be used by containers and service replicas no-matter which Docker host they’re running on.

+Building a setup like this requires a lot of things.
+You need access to a specialised storage systems and knowledge of how it works and presents storage.
+You also need to know how your applications read and write data to the shared storage.
+Finally, you need a volumes driver plugin that works with the external storage system.
+Docker Hub is the best place to find volume plugins.
+Login to Docker Hub, select the view to show plugins instead of containers, and filter results to only show Volume plugins.
+Once you’ve located the appropriate plugin for your storage system, you create any configuration files it might need, and install it with docker plugin install.

+A major concern with any configuration that shares a single volume among multiple containers is data corruption.

+Commands: `docker volume create`, `docker volume ls`, `docker volume inspect`, `docker volume prune`, `docker volume rm`, `docker plugin install`, `docker plugin ls`

 ## Docker Networking

 Docker networking is based on an open-source pluggable architecture called the **Container Network Model (CNM)**. `libnetwork` is Docker’s real-world implementation of the CNM, and it provides all of Docker’s core networking capabilities. **Drivers** plug in to `libnetwork` to provide specific network topologies.
 Docker ships with a set of native drivers that deal with the most common networking requirements.
 These include single-host bridge networks, multi-host overlays, and options for plugging into existing VLANs.